 While this is one of the more active Vancouver weekend getaways, there are plenty of places to relax as well.
 If you have time, I recommend stopping at the Scandinave Spa for a morning.
 This adults-only outdoor spa enforces quiet time outside, so you can relax while enjoying the sounds of nature.
 They also offer massages to round out your experience.

 Many people also consider this one of the top family getaways near Vancouver, as there are ski lessons for kids, free concerts in the summer, playgrounds, and more in Whistler.
 You’ll also love all the Sea to Sky Highway attractions on the way up.
-You’ll get plenty of snow if you head up during January in Vancouver.

 Where to Stay in Whistler

 - If you want to be in the middle of the action, book a stay at Pan Pacific, which will have you at the bottom of Whistler Mountain (rates start at $136 per night; book your room on Hotels.com or Booking.com).

 - A cheaper alternative with a pool is Pinnacle Hotel Whistler Village (rates start at $76 per night; book your room on Hotels.com or Booking.com).

 2. Salt Spring Island

 Driving Time: 2 hours and 20 minutes (includes a ferry ride)